HSRLCLab/SmartFactory-Sortic/README.md

 [Created with help from [jufritsche](<https://github.com/jufritsche>) ]

+## TODO's

+### Communication

+- [ ] Use a separate topic for each line in Gateway.
+This minimizes the number of messages to be evaluated and allows an easy upscaling of the plant with multiple lines.
+- [ ] Better balance the message-payload between SmartVehicle and SmartBox to relieve the traffic on the SmartVehicle.
+- [ ] Minimize the communication overhead and optimize the run time.
+Retain message may be a solution.
+- [ ] Add a Handshake between SmartBox and Sortic and SmartVehicle and Transfer

-### TODO's
+### GUI
-- [ ] add possibility to send error, reset and resume to every box and vehicle individually
+- [ ] Add possibility to send error, reset and resume to every box and vehicle individually
-- [ ] improve the GUI so that it does not need a known vehicle or box name and thus becomes scalable.
+- [ ] Improve the GUI so that it does not need a known vehicle or box name and thus becomes scalable.

 <div style="page-break-after: always;"></div>

-# The SmartFactory Project
+# The SmartFactory project

-The aim of the SmartFactory Project is to provide a number of different software modules which can be used as a basis to build a smart factory[.](<https://avatars0.githubusercontent.com/u/51330787?s=400&v=4>)
+The aim of the SmartFactory project is to provide a number of different software modules which can be used as a basis to build a smart factory[.](<https://avatars0.githubusercontent.com/u/51330787?s=400&v=4>)
 Using this modular approach, you're able to build a flexible and scalable SmartFactory tailored for your needs.
 Thanks to clearly defined and documented interfaces, the modules are interchangeable.
 This not only simplifies  maintenance but also expandability and reusability.

 These modules provides only the basic functions and can (and need to) be customized.